-to monitor control performance during online learning.
-The average cost during learning is shown in Fig.~\ref{fig:4}.
-It can be observed that the average cost decreases and converges as learning proceeds, which indicates improvement of control performance.
-Note that due to the action governor supervision, no constraint violation has occurred during the entire learning process.
-Therefore, a plot showing the constraint violation during learning is omitted.
+The evolution of $\bar{c}(t)$ is shown in Fig.~\ref{fig:4}.
+The average cost decreases and converges as learning proceeds, indicating improved control performance.
+In our simulations, the AG optimization remained feasible (with feasible initializations), and hence no constraint violation was observed throughout learning; therefore, a separate plot of constraint violations is omitted.

-Finally, Fig.~\ref{fig:2} compares the trajectories of \eqref{equ:ex_1} starting with initial condition $x(0) = (14,6)$ under the initial controller \eqref{equ:ex_3} and under the controls determined based on the learned Koopman model (both with action governor supervision) are shown in Fig.~\ref{fig:2} by the red and green curves, respectively.
-It can be observed that the learned Koopman control is able to drive and maintain the state $x(t)$ within a significantly smaller neighborhood around the origin compared to the initial controller \eqref{equ:ex_3}, which illustrates the effectiveness of online learning for improving control performance under the same safety constraints.
+Finally, Fig.~\ref{fig:2} compares the trajectories of \eqref{equ:ex_1} from $x(0)=(14,6)$ under the nominal controller \eqref{equ:ex_3} with AG supervision (red) and under the control determined from the learned Koopman model with AG supervision (green).
+The learned Koopman controller drives and maintains the state within a substantially smaller neighborhood of the origin than the nominal controller, illustrating the effectiveness of safe online learning for improving control performance under the same safety constraints.